 🍎 Nursing & Pumping Room#

-Close proximity to a sink for hand washing and washing of pump parts
+• Proximity to a sink for handwashing and washing of pump parts

-A refrigerator for storage of pumped milk (could be in the pumping room, or ideally accessible outside of the room but nearby)
+• A refrigerator for storage of pumped milk (could be in the pumping room, or ideally accessible outside the room but nearby)

 🍎 Gender-Neutral Bottle Feeding Room#